NielXu/novelty.events/README.md

 docker stop webapp_database
 ```

 Now you can go to the [GraphiQL](http://localhost:4000/graphql) to start testing the API using GraphQL.
+Here are some common schemas that you can use for developing.

 ```
+# Add a new member
 mutation {
   addMember(input: {
     firstname: "firstname",